TPekarekRosin/UHH_UB_AgeAwareHRI/README.md

    ./clean_pycram.sh
    ```

-### Instructions to interrupting the PR2's actions
+### Instructions to interrupting the PR2's actions per hand
 Open up a new terminal in your workspace, and source the workspace using ```./setup.bash```
 The Interrupt Client can be tested injecting the following rostopic pub command at various points in the demo, whenever the robot prints "I am now interruptable for 5 seconds":
    ```bash